Schulich-Ignite/website/content/blog/winter_2021_gala.md

 Finally, thank you to all the mentors who volunteered time out of their hectic schedules to connect with younger students and make their experience in the program memorable.
 Schulich Ignite would not be what it is without you.

-And that’s a wrap!
+And that's a wrap!
 The Schulich Ignite team is proud to say that our Winter 2021 sessions were a success!
 We hope to see you at our next one!